paduanton/sales-management-api/README.md

 After creating a .env file you need to set the database properties on it.
 If you are using the docker-compose file mentioned in this project, please follow these steps below.
 Otherwise, just set the .env file and you are good to go to run the API.

 So, to set the DB_HOST variable you need to get the database container IP.
-In order to do so, after building the database containers, you need run the follow command so you can get the ip address of the postgres server.
+In order to do so, after building the database containers, you need run the following command so you can get the ip address of the postgres server.

 ```
 docker inspect pg_container | grep IPAddress
 ```

-Then you will get copy the IP address and set at the DB_HOST variable.
+Then you need to copy the IP address and paste it on the DB_HOST variable.

 To create a database you can access the PGAdmin on your browser a create a brand new one.